ExtremeMemes/idm-toolkit/README.md

 - **Kill IDM** - Closes the IDMan.exe and IEMonitor.exe tasks
 - **Exit** - Closes the window

-FOr Activate + Patch/Installing type only the version number, like "6.40"
+For Activate + Patch/Installing type only the version number, like "6.40"

 # Requirements
   - Need Administrator Permissions